RaghavJindal13/RaghavJindal13/README.md

 ### Hi, I'm Raghav Jindal!

   <img align="right" src="https://github.com/RaghavJindal13/RaghavJindal13/blob/master/assets/icons/boy.png" width="230" data-canonical-src="" style="max-width:100%;">

-I am a second-year student at UPES, Dehradun, pursuing my bachelor in Computer Science with a specialization in Cloud Computing.
+A pre-final year open-source Enthusiast at UPES, Dehradun, pursuing my bachelor's in Computer Science with a specialization in Cloud Computing.
 I am passionate about work.
 My area of interest is Full Stack Web Development, AWS, Docker, and Data Science.
 My specialties include quickly learning new programming languages, new skills, hardworking, time punctual.

-I have done internship as a Web Developer at @9eye and currently doing internship as a Data Scientist @Pragyan./
+I have done an internship as a Web Developer at @9eye and a data science intern at Iha Pragyan and currently occupied as an adaptable and responsible undergraduate, seeking a summer internship opportunity.

 <!--
 **RaghavJindal13/RaghavJindal13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.